Imshepherd/ECGSurvNet/README.md

 # Performance

 You can evaluate its success on validation set.
 The traditional Cox regression model was used as the baseline comparison, which was fitted using covariate data including age and sex.
-An example script of validation can be found in ['code/3.  evaluation/evaluation_ECGSurvNet.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/3.%20evaluation/evaluation_ECGSurvNet.R), and the performance is summarized as following:
+An example script of validation can be found in ['code/3.  evaluation/evaluation_ECGSurvNet.R'](https://github.com/Imshepherd/ECGSurvNet/blob/main/code/3.%20evaluation/evaluation_ECGSurvNet.R), and the performance of pre-trained ECGSurvNet is summarized as following:

   ```R
   message("C-index of Cox model using age and sex as covariates: ", round(cox_age_sex[["concordance"]][6], digits = 4))